Support for Older Womenadmin2021-05-27T10:31:20+00:00

 Information for professionals and supporters

-We are pleased to launch a new guide that we have developed for people who work with or support older women who have experienced rape or sexual abuse at any time in their life.
+We have developed a guide for people who work with or support older women.
 The guide includes information on:

 Trauma, older women and the impact of sexual violence